 You can take action against licensed premises that have a negative impact on your neighbourhood.

 The simplest way to resolve a local disturbance is to speak or write to the manager of the licensed premises as soon as possible.

-However, if you can't resolve the issue, there is a more formal complaints process.
+at this stage.
 Under the Liquor Act 2007 police, local councils and residents can make a disturbance complaint to the Secretary of the Department of Justice.

 The Secretary has the authority and a range of enforcement options to deal with disturbance complaints against licensed premises.